 When working on a collaborative project, a project manager is not solely responsible for dealing with an issue all on his own.
 Which is why nTask allows you to appoint multiple assignees to a single issue.

 This feature aids in breaking them down into smaller chunks.
 These chunks are then assigned to specific team members to individually look after.

 What good is an automated issue management software if it doesn’t keep track of an issue timeline.

 In nTask, not only can you set a due date for your issues but track their creation date as well.

 Customize Issues with Priority and Severity

-With nTask issue management, you can easily set priority and severity of each issue.
-Prioritizing an issue helps inform everyone related to the issue of how urgently they need to take an action in order to resolve it.
+With nTask issue management, you can easily set the priority and severity of each issue.
+Prioritizing an issue helps inform everyone related to the issue of how urgently they need to take action in order to resolve it.
 You can choose from three options namely, High, Medium and Low.